Wheel of Fortune (Australian game show): Nine Network reboot and "Million Dollar Wheel of Fortune" format (2008)

 In May 2008, the Nine Network revived the show as Million Dollar Wheel of Fortune, hosted by former Home and Away actor Tim Campbell, with Kelly Landry as co-host. and airing from GTV-9 in Melbourne.

 Despite an initial report stating that Burgess and Xenides disliked the show, Xenides gave positive feedback, stating that it was "refreshing" and she loved the "... very cool colours ... and the opportunity of winning a million dollars, that's excellent."
 She also stated that Burgess was "probably misrepresented."

 Ratings for the new series were expected to top rival game show Deal or No Deal, broadcast on the Seven Network and to lead-in to the 6:00pm news.
 However, following a decline of the viewership ratings, the series was cancelled on 27 June 2008, after only five weeks on air.
 Despite being short-lived, the American version of the said series would later adopt this feature when the 26th season premiered three months later, with one gameplay change to the wedge itself where the wedge can be won in any of the first three rounds, instead of just the first round.
 The celebrity version featured the same rule, but the wedge can be won from the second or third round (or additional rounds in the second game), and there are four full-sized wedges (limit of one wedge can be earned; if the space is reached again, it is worth a specific value) instead of one third-sized wedge between two Bankrupts.
-Five contestants (four from the civilian version and one from the celebrity version) have won the jackpot, the last in 2025 in the civilian version and 2021 in the celebrity version.
+Five contestants (four from the civilian version and one from the celebrity version) have won the jackpot, the last in 2025 in the civilian version (won by Christina Derevjanik) and 2021 in the celebrity version (won by Melissa Joan Hart).
 In the civilian version, the prize is a twenty-year annuity paid through prize indemnity insurance.
 In the celebrity version, Sony donates the million dollars to the player's charity.